capellaresumo/spark-dependencies/README.md

 This job parses all traces on a given day, based on UTC.
 By default, it processes the current day, but other days can be explicitly specified.

+If you a running cassandra, it will only collect 5 minutes of data.

 This repository is based on [zipkin-dependencies](https://github.com/openzipkin/zipkin-dependencies).

 ## Quick-start